 Don't Ever Devalue the Services You Offer

 You don't ever want your marketing to make your audience think that what you offer isn't valuable.
 If they do, they won't respect the services or products you offer, and they won't be loyal to you in the long-run.
-Sure, Dr. Chynn has gotten some attention, but it's going to be fleeting.
-Instead of being the doctor that's renowned for his use of LASEK, he's that ridiculous doctor that was searching for a wife in exchange for free Botox.
-He's completely devalued what he does and lost credibility.
-There's no attention in the world that's worth that.
+Instead of being the doctor that's renowned for his use of LASEK, he might have gained unwelcome notoriety for years to come.
+He devalued what he does and lost credibility.

 So what is acceptable to post about and show on your website?
 Company personality.
 You can absolutely have fun with your website and show off your human side.
-And a little bit of controversy can definitely be a good thing, just make sure it's relevant!
+And a little bit of controversy can definitely be a good thing, just make sure it's relevant to eyecare or health.

-You've got two choices: 1 - market yourself with integrity and know that it might take some patience.
-2 - venture out with a publicity stunt to get quick attention, but ruin your reputation in the process.
+You've got two choices: market yourself with integrity and know that it might take some patience OR venture out with a publicity stunt to get quick attention, but ruin your reputation in the process.
 Which is better, one or two?
-(Get it?)

 Have you ever felt like you don't know what to do in terms of marketing?
 Or like you don't do the best job at it?
 Give yourself a break.
 You are probably doing it the right way and maintaining integrity, both for yourself and your profession.
 It's easy (apparently very easy) to pull off a ridiculous publicity stunt.
 It's more challenging to market yourself in a meaningful way.
 But, it's worth it.
 Kudos to all of you hardworking, independent optometrists for not making "desperate marketing" part of your mix.